This is a Jenkins plugin providing authentication with CAS, with Single Sign-On (SSO) and Single Logout (SLO) support.

 - CAS 2.0: a XML-based protocol.
 It supports Proxy Tickets, allowing external applications already secured with CAS to authenticate in Jenkins without requiring user input or password.
 Custom extensions may provide support for attributes.

-- CAS 3.0: a XML-based protocol.
+- CAS 3.0: a XML or JSON-based protocol.
 It supports Proxy Tickets, allowing external applications already secured with CAS to authenticate in Jenkins without requiring user input or password.
 It fully supports attributes out-of-the-box, without requiring custom extensions.
 This is a recommended protocol for Apereo CAS Server 4.x and higher.

 - SAML 1.1: a XML-based protocol.
 It fully supports attributes out-of-the-box, without requiring custom extensions.
 This is a recommended protocol for Apereo CAS Server 3.x and higher.

 Attributes are an easy (and recommended) way to add full name and email address information to an authenticated user, as well as roles/groups membership.
 CAS 1.0 response parsing with a custom Groovy script is made available as a legacy option for backward compatibility with the CAS1 Plugin.

 By default, when using the CAS plugin for authentication, you cannot use a regular username/password for remote authentication into Jenkins.
 This is by design, as the CAS protocol does not allow "direct" authentication and works with secure redirections, which are not compatible with remote calls such as SVN or GitHub hooks.

 - Use the user's API token as the password; you can find it by going to the Configuration page of the Jenkins user you intend to use for external access.
 This API token does not expire and you may regenerate it as you need.

 - Enable the REST API option in the plugin configuration, to use the CAS REST API to process the real username/password.
 The CAS REST protocol must be enabled server-side for this option to work.